nikitavoloboev/data/focusing/rules.md

 - Comment all my aliases briefly saying what they do.
 Comment all zsh functions.
 Be mindful that I can then search through these functions and aliases later.

 ## Code
 - Write code to be read by other people.
 Prefer to be explicit over implicit.
+[Readability Matters More Than Correctness](https://xph.us/2017/04/23/readability.html)
+- Make the code run first.
+Then make it fast (if necessary).
+- Read documentation.
-- Delimit files that have spaces with __-__ instead of __\___.
+- Delimit files that have spaces with `-` instead of `_`.
-- Write a small comment on top of the file to describe the purpose of the file.
-Where appropriate.
 - Use switch cases over long ifs.
 - Function name should describe what it does, not when it's run.
 Good function names summarize what happens inside.

+## Documentation
+- Practice self documentation.
+Where possible, document things inline in the code base or app itself in some way.
+Don't duplicate things.

 ## Commenting
+- Comment over my code.
+Be mindful of not repeating things.
+Don't comment obvious things.
 - In comments, don't write __Will ..__.
 Just write what it will do.
 Remove unnecessary (filler) words.
 - Uppercase comments for consistency.
 - Use imperative tense.
 Instead of _# Outputs_, use _# Output_.
 - Only add one space after the code for inline comments.
 Don't space them out.
-- Comment over my code (be mindful of not repeating things, sometimes code speaks for itself).
+- Write a small comment on top of the file to describe the purpose of the file.
+Where appropriate.

 ## Keyboard Maestro
 - All macro names are lowercased.
 Unless it is necessary.